vippsas/vipps-woocommerce/readme.txt

 = xxxx.xx.xx version 1.1.0 =
 * New feature: Buy directly using Vipps Express Checkout from product pages and catalog listings
 * New feature: Create 'shareable links' allowing customers to buy directly using Vipps Express Checkout from external links and banners
+* New filters, actions, shortcodes
+* Support for WooCommerce 3.5.0

 = 2018.10.09 version 1.0.7 =
 * Improvement: Add 'woo_vipps_show_express_checkout' filter